ozergul/webpack-starter-html/README.md

 Webpack Starter project can be used any HTML/CSS project especially is good for PSD/Sketch to static HTML works.
 (Includes jQuery).

-ESLint, ES6, SCSS, Webpack 4.
+ESLint, ES6, SCSS, SCSS Lint, Webpack 4.

 Requires Nodejs ^v10